BUHAVE > Biography > Connie Britton

 Film Roles and Other Ventures

 In addition to television, Connie Britton has appeared in several films, including “Beatriz at Dinner,” “The Mustang,” and “Me and Earl and the Dying Girl.”
 These roles have highlighted her versatility and depth as an actress.
 Beyond her screen work, Britton has taken on advocacy roles, serving as a United Nations Development Programme goodwill ambassador.
 She focuses on issues such as poverty alleviation, women’s empowerment, and global development.
 Her off-screen efforts reflect her commitment to making a meaningful difference in the world.
+This breadth of capability is often celebrated in other biographies, such as Toni Collette and Frances McDormand for their own expansive careers.

 Personal Life and Advocacy